lzrdig/FineOffsetWS/WSP/ReadMe.txt

     "Source Files" filter).

 WSP.cpp
-    This is the main application source file.
+    This is the main application source file provided by Joakim Söderberg.
+	Small modifications were done to adapt to getopt library.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files:

-StdAfx.h, StdAfx.cpp
+StdAfx.h, StdAfx.cpp - these files have been excluded
     These files are used to build a precompiled header (PCH) file named WSP.pch and a precompiled types file named StdAfx.obj.

 /////////////////////////////////////////////////////////////////////////////
 Other notes:

-AppWizard uses "TODO:" comments to indicate parts of the source code you should add to or customize.
+The main point to understand in the communication with FineOffset is that its entire memory consists of two sections.
+The total size of the memory is (256 + 4080)*32 bytes (spans from 0x000 to 0xFFF).

+The 0x000 - 0x100 section stoes the station settings data.
+The rest is allocated for storing the weather data history.

 /////////////////////////////////////////////////////////////////////////////